2026-03-01

 Starting This Journey

-For teams considering a similar effort, here is the sequence that worked for us:
+For teams considering a similar effort, here is a sequence that has proven effective:

 - Start with one high-value action (caching or security scanning) and get 3-5 teams using it.